anytizer/generate.py/README.md

 # generate.py
-Generic purpose unit tests generator
+Generic purpose unit tests generator.
+This project assumes that you have prior skills in code generation and unit testing.

     #!/bin/python